All Episodes

 Sean, great to be on.

-And and uh yesterday I just want to say was I think a really good day for what I think ought to be a strong six-month run of Republicans demonstrating how radical and extreme the radical progressive democrat agenda really is.
+And yesterday, I just wanted to say was, I think, a really good day for what I think ought to be a strong six-month run of Republicans demonstrating how radical and extreme the radical progressive Democrat agenda really is.

 We had two things yesterday.

-One, a press conference that you just described, where we put forward with uh Speaker Mike Johnson standing there with me, Senator Mike Lee, who is doing the Senate version of the bill you just described, which we call the Save Act, which is designed to say that it will be federal law to require proof of uh documentary proof of citizenship when you register to vote in federal elections,
+One, a press conference that you just described, where we put forward with Speaker Mike Johnson sitting there with me, Senator Mike Lee, who's doing the Senate version of the bill you just described, which we call the SAVE Act, which is designed to say that it will be federal law to require documentary proof of citizenship when you register to vote in federal elections and that we want to make sure that uh that only citizens are therefore able to vote uh and

 That's it.